badd-labs/badd-labs/lab4.1/README_solc.md

-Exercise 1: Helloworld on Solc and Ethereuem
+Exercise 1: Hello-world on Solc and Ethereum
 ===

 Start your Ethereum VM in VirtualBox and open a terminal there.